loading...

 Where can I find information about race day street closures?

-Street closure information for the third annual Bank of America Chicago 13.1 will be available in advance of the race.
+Street closure information for the fourth annual Bank of America Chicago 13.1 is available on the Street closure notification webpage.

 • FESTIVAL & PACKET PICK-UP FAQs